segmentio/segment-docs/src/connections/functions/destination-functions.md

 The editor displays logs and request traces from the batch handler.

 The [Config API](/docs/config-api/) Functions/Preview endpoint also supports testing batch handlers.
-The payload must be a btach of events as a JSON array.
+The payload must be a batch of events as a JSON array.

 ### Handling batching errors